 - (a) To renew a license, a licensee shall certify to the board, on a form prescribed by the board, completion in the preceding two years of not less than 36 hours of approved continuing education in, or relevant to, educational psychology. - (b) (1) The continuing education shall be obtained from either an accredited university or a continuing education provider as specified by the board by regulation. - (2) The board shall establish, by regulation, a procedure identifying acceptable providers of continuing education courses, and all providers of continuing education shall comply with procedures established by the board.
-The board may revoke or deny the right of a provider to
+The board may revoke or deny the right of a provider to offer continuing education coursework pursuant to this section for failure to comply with this section or any regulation adopted pursuant to this section.

-- offer continuing education coursework pursuant to this section for failure to comply with this section or any regulation adopted pursuant to this section. - (c) Training, education, and coursework by approved providers shall incorporate one or more of the following: - (1) Aspects of the discipline that are fundamental to the understanding or the practice of educational psychology. - (2) Aspects of the discipline of educational psychology in which significant recent developments have occurred. - (3) Aspects of other disciplines that enhance the understanding or the practice of educational psychology. - (d) The board may audit the records of a licensee to verify completion of the continuing education requirement.
-A licensee shall maintain records of the completion of required continuing education coursework for a minimum of two years and shall make these records available to the board for auditing purposes upon its request. - (e) The board may establish exceptions from the continuing education requirements of this section for good cause, as determined by the board. - (f) The continuing education requirements of this section shall comply fully with the guidelines for mandatory continuing education established by the Department of Consumer Affairs pursuant to Section 166.
+- (c) (1) In determining its continuing education requirements, the board shall consider including a course in menopausal mental health. - (2) In determining its continuing education requirements, the board shall consider including a course in maternal mental health. - (d) Training, education, and coursework by approved providers shall incorporate one or more of the following: - (1) Aspects of the discipline that are fundamental to the understanding or the practice of educational psychology. - (2) Aspects of the discipline of educational psychology in which significant recent developments have occurred. - (3) Aspects of other disciplines that enhance the understanding or the practice of educational psychology. - (e) The board may audit the records of a licensee to verify completion of the continuing education requirement.
+A licensee shall maintain records of the completion of required continuing education coursework for a minimum of two years and shall make these records available to the board for auditing purposes upon its request. - (f) The board may establish exceptions from the continuing education requirements of this section for good cause, as determined by the board. - (g) The continuing education requirements of this section shall comply fully with the guidelines for mandatory continuing education established by the Department of Consumer Affairs pursuant to Section 166.